Steinbeck-Lab/cloud-surge/README.md

 ## Overview of Cloud Surge

+Massively parallel computation of chemical spaces in cloud environments with Surge.

-To demonstrate the efficient utilization of Surge in cloud environments, we provide a set of Docker images and Google Cloud Platform configurations for constructing large databases using Cloud Surge
+To demonstrate the efficient utilization of Surge in cloud environments such as GKE, we provide a set of Docker images, GKE Platform configurations and other scripts for constructing large databases.

 ## Documentation